kaist-plrg/spectec-core/doc/doc/exec/calls.rst

 A function identifier may be prefixed with a dot, in which the function should be found in the toplevel (global) context.
 A function may be found in the object context, in case of an action call.
 Rule Interp_inter_call is used for calls that go beyond the caller's object boundary.
-In such case, the callee's context first inherits the caller's global context.
-Then, it will be restricted by the global visibility of the callee function.
+In such case, the callee context first inherits the caller's global environment.
+Then, it will be restricted by the global visibility of the callee function afterwards.
 On the other hand, rule Interp_intra_call is used for calls that stay within the caller's object boundary.

 $${rule: Interp_fcall/top}